miketam76/Candy-Crush-React/README.md

 <h1>Candy Crush React Project</h1>
 <p>
-  Personal learning project using React w/Codemix with a few modications and bug fixes See source below and highly encourage to see other videos from Ania.
+  Personal learning project using React w/Codemix with a few modications and bug fixes.
+  See source below and highly encourage to see other videos from Ania.
 </p>